wayne666/gitlab2gs/README.md

 	Copyright (c) 2016 WayneZhou.
 This library is free software; you can redistribute it and/or modify it.

 ## Speical Thanks

 I have learnt a lot from [gitlab2gos](https://github.com/ewoutp/gitlab2gogs), Thanks to [ewoutp](https://github.com/ewoutp).
-I just add a field which is spcified projects you want.
+I just add a field which can spcify projects you want to migrate.